Peg Leg Porker

 Seasoning: Salt and pepper

 Description: Good smoke and pepper flavor coming through, but they were slightly overdone.
-That said, they were extremely tasty and might have the most complex and deep flavored burnt ends in Colorado.
-Would order them again no question.
+That said, they were extremely tasty and might have the most complex and deep-flavored burnt ends in Colorado.
+Would order them again, no question.
 For my second visit ordering them, I would say they were just as good as the 1st round, but the pieces were too big overall, leading them to being a little under seasoned.
 While they are a top 5 burnt end in the state, they need some more consistency before they take the number 1 spot

 Pork Spare Ribs